 Matthew is a champion of all kinds of orchestral music.
 He enjoys programming and conducting core repertoire arm and arm with pops and new music believing that good music is just that – good music.
 He is a member of the American Symphony Orchestra League and serves or has served on the boards of the Ocala Municipal Arts Commission (OMAC), Young Professionals of Ocala (YPO), and The Centers.
-In addition to his musical pursuits, Wardell is passionate about local government and in 2015 was elected to City Council, representing Ocala’s 4th district.
-He enjoys traveling, good company, and attending Jacksonville Jaguars’ games - Duuuuuuvaaaalll.
+In addition to his musical pursuits, Wardell is passionate about being involved in the communities he makes music in.
+In 2015 was elected to Ocala's City Council - a position he proudly held for 6 years.
+He enjoys traveling, the good company of friends, and attending Jacksonville Jaguars’ games (even some they win).
 In 2019, he married the love of his life, Pamela Calero.
-Mr. Wardell is also an electric vehicle enthusiast and sometimes spends a little more time with his Tesla Model 3 than Pamela would like.
 Matthew and Pamela have one dog, Buckley, who is probably up to no good at this very moment.